winstonhoyle/VineMapper/projects/demography/Over_18_Working_Population/README.md

-## Percentage of Working Age Population Over 16
+# Percent Of the Population Aged 16+ That Is "Working Age" (16-64)
-A Simple Map showing the percentage of the working age population over 16
+A Simple Map showing percent of the population that is over 16 of working age

 ![Map](Over_18_Working_Population.png)

 ## Data